wp-plugins/zedity/readme.txt

 A revolutionary visual editor to create posts and pages easily and quickly, with unprecedented possibilities and absolutely no coding needed!

 == Description ==
 Zedity is an innovative visual editor to create posts and pages as naturally as if you're sketching them out on a piece of paper!
-With absolutely no technical skills required, you can now create your content super easily, with total flexibility and unprecedented possibilities!
+With absolutely no technical skill required, you can now create your content super easily, with total flexibility and unprecedented possibilities!

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]